A secure updater framework for Python

 We are building a library that can be universally (and in most cases transparently) used to secure software update systems.

-The problem is that this is only simple when there are no malicious parties involved.
-If an attacker is trying to interfere with these seemingly simple steps, there is plenty they can do.
+The problem with this view is that it is only straightforward when there are no malicious parties involved throughout the update procedure.
+If an attacker is trying to interfere with these seemingly simple steps, there is plenty that they can do.

 Let’s assume you take the approach that most systems do (at least, the ones that even try to be secure).
 You download both the file you want and a cryptographic signature of the file.
 You already know which key you trust to make the signature.
 You check that the signature is correct and was made by this trusted key.
 All seems well, right?
 Wrong.
 You are still at risk in many ways, including: